ebusd configuration

 provided here and you should definitely know what you’re doing.

-Note: Only the files linked to by the latest folder are served there for the time being.
+Note: For the time being, only the files linked to by the latest folder are served.
+The other folders are kept for historic reasons.

 For each seen device on the bus, ebusd will pick the best suiting file from the manufacturer subdirectory after reading the device’s identification.